-Well, I have to disagree with you if you are thinking like that.
+If you are concerned that you don’t have the time to teach, I have to disagree with you if you think like that.
 It is a matter to set priorities, and 15 minutes a day would be better than nothing.

-As mentioned before, children learn by repetition so they will learn quickly by reading a story or a poem they already know by heart.
+As mentioned before, children learn to read by repetition.
+Reading a story or a poem they already know by heart is also fun.
 Because they will be looking at what they already know, they are more confident about sorting out where the words end and begin.

-There are straightforward but helpful things you can do when reading with your child:
+See below straightforward but helpful strategies you use when reading with your child:

 - Pause reading before the end of a sentence with a predictable finish.